The only comprehensive Haakaa breast pump review you need to read.

 While I haven’t made a super big stash, I now know that it’s possible to build milk storage while breastfeeding using only the Haakaa.

-Building a milk stash with a silicone pump takes more thinking ahead than using an electric pump, but it’s doable.
+Building a milk stash with a silicone pump takes more thinking ahead than using an electric pump.

 HAAKA BREAST PUMP REVIEW – GIVE THE HAAKAA A TRY

 Now that you’ve ready my Haakaa breast pump review, it’s obvious that I recommend it as the easiest way to pump.

 And, even if you’re unsure, the Haakaa is so affordable that it won’t hurt to give it a try.

 Who knows, you may end up loving pumping more than you knew you could!

 Okay…love is a strong word, but the Haakaa might help you tolerate pumping more so you can get back to self-care sooner – that’s what it did for me – and that’s pretty important!